Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 </center>

 Then came the nesting process.
-Being my first double-sided board in Eagle, it took some work to get used to the use of vias between sides, but eventually, I worked out the process of changing Vias class through Eagle's *Change -> Vias* tool.
+Being my first double-sided board in Eagle, it took some work to get used to the use of vias between sides, but eventually, I worked out the process of changing Via's drill class through Eagle's *Change -> Drill* tool.
 I ended up using 0.6mm rivets for this board's vias, using 8 on the board in total.
 I nested bards on the board, including both the *FT232RL* and the USB-C female adapter on the top side, along with some smoothing capacitors, and on the bottom, the UPDI programming component array, as well as the DPDT switch.

 <center>